-The RTP mobility goal supports completing planned motor vehicle, transit, pedestrian, bicycle and trail networks.
-None of these networks are complete, but the motor vehicle network, which will be 99 percent complete in 2045 when other networks are only 58 to 73 percent complete, is much closer than the other networks.
-Completing all networks in the RTP is important to meeting goals, but the fact that the motor vehicle network is so much more complete than others contributes to the challenge of providing a variety of seamless and connected travel choices.
-Additional work is being completed by Metro staff to develop approaches for defining system completeness for transportation system management and operations (TSMO) network and transportation demand management programs.
+The RTP includes a goal to complete the planned motor vehicle, transit, pedestrian, bicycle, and trail networks by 2045.
+None of these networks are expected to be complete in 2045, but the motor vehicle network, which will be 99 percent complete when other networks are only 58 to 73 percent complete, is much more fully built out than the other networks.
+The fact that the motor vehicle network is so much more complete than others contributes to the challenge of providing a variety of seamless and connected travel choices.
+Metro staff are working to develop approaches for defining system completeness for transportation system management and operations network and transportation demand management programs.